drspoulsen/24-fa-csi-220/2024-9-4-Lesson-Plan.md

 # Instructions

-Today we’re trying to get comfortable with pandas, a fantastically useful (but complicated) library for data science.
+Today we’re trying to get comfortable with `pandas`, a fantastically useful (but complicated) library for data science.
 We’ll frame this as a scavenger hunt.
 We’ll learn pandas by figuring out how to do successively more complicated things, and we’ll do it hands-on.